github/codeql/change-notes/1.19/analysis-javascript.md

 | Server-side URL redirect | More results | This rule now recognizes redirection calls in more cases. |

 ## Changes to QL libraries

+* The flow configuration framework now supports distinguishing and tracking different kinds of taint, specified by an extensible class `FlowLabel` (which can also be referred to by its alias `TaintKind`).